 Natzu Shimizu Kitchen September 14th, 2017

-Rosetta Loreta Bathroom September 25th, 2017
+Rosetta Loreta Bedroom September 14th, 2017

 Manya Matveev Bedroom September 14th, 2017

 Tuck it under a low ceiling.
 A sloped ceiling helps to occupy some of the visual space that a tall headboard and piles of pillows would.
 Buttress it with furniture.
 This bed backs up to an integrated shelf and bench unit that makes the long narrow space seem snug.
 Orienting the bed against a wall also enhances the enveloping feel.
 Keep the scale large.
 In a tiny room even a double or queen‐size bed will feel massive and oversize scale translates to a feeling of comfort and warmth.
 You'll need enough room to walk on either side so don't squeeze it in too tightly.
 Stay low to the ground.
 A mattress that sits on the floor feels just right for curling up and lounging.
 Frame it with a four‐poster.
 Without canopies testers or other draped fabric treatments four‐poster beds can feel wonderfully spare.
 This one provides a visual framework that helps to create a cozy sense of boundaries.
 Warm it with color.
 Vivid tomato red keeps this floating bed from feeling sterile.
 Layer in texture.
 Nubby tactile linens and surfaces help to prevent a minimalist bed from feeling flat and one‐dimensional.
 Combine three or four textural yet comfortable elements such as the woven rug wooden planking and feathery plant in this space.
 Keep the color scheme basic to preserve the stripped‐down sensibility.